DiogoRibeiro7/ChangePointLab/docs/tutorials/environmental_science_tutorial.md

 - Use compositing to account for spatial heterogeneity

 ## Seasonal Adjustment Techniques
-- Use `within_period` detection for daily/annual cycles
+- Use `WithinPeriodCPD` for daily/annual cycles
 - De‑seasonalize with moving averages before applying PELT or BOCPD

 ## Detecting Anthropogenic Impacts